Xyntopia/taskyon/public/docs/conversations/taskyon_description.md

-# How does Taskyon work?
+# How are tasks in Taskyon processed?

 Every message/task in a "conversation" in taskyon has carefully designed transitions which define what tasks/messages follow in the chain.
 This works similar to a state machine.